Tanz0rz/haxe-fmod/README.md

 - HaxeFlixel components: one-call setup that routes the flixel sound tray and volume keys to FMOD, emitter and listener for positional audio, bank loader, and zone-based parameter triggers
 - Programmer sounds for dialogue and other runtime-selected audio
 - [Live Update](https://fmod.com/docs/2.03/studio/editing-during-live-update.html) for mixing sounds while playtesting (on by default in debug builds)
-- Constants that never drift: the FMOD Studio export script regenerates event/bus/VCA/parameter constants on every `Ctrl+B` bank build, and `haxelib run haxefmod generate` produces the identical files from a built bank
+- Constants that never drift: the FMOD Studio export script regenerates event/bus/VCA/parameter constants on every `Ctrl+B` bank build

 ## Supported Platforms